wessenstam/demoguide/docs/srvpam/mod1/mod1.md

 There will be a machine ready to be used (**centos.thylab.local**), double click on the machine and a SSH session will open

----

-**Note**
+!!!
+Note
     Make sure the machine is running.
 If it is not, start it.
 If you haven't touch the machine for more than 2 hours, it may have shutdown

----

 ### Using a SSO login